randa-mu/loops-2025-onlyswaps-workshop/README.md

    You're going to fill in a few contract calls here during the workshop.
    There are many possible ways to complete it successfully, so choose your own adventure!

 2. **Approve the amount of funds you want to move**

    As a security feature, ERC20s mandate that you approve funds movements between addresses so sneaky contracts can't unilaterally move your funds.
    Typically, you'd want to do this in the frontend of an application.
 Users would be prompted by their wallet to sign an approval transaction before their RUSD funds are moved.
    For UX purposes, you might approve a large amount to avoid needing repeated approvals and/or use [EIP-7702](https://eip7702.io/) to make this a single signature for your useres.

    For simplicity, the contract mints some RUSD tokens in its constructor, so you just need to approve the router contract to move them.

 3. **Implement `executeSwap`**

    Navigate to the comment labelled `1.`
    Here you should call `rrequestCrossChainSwap` on the onlyswaps router to actually create an order for the amount required.
    You will need to pass the amount + the fee as a value, or else it will revert!

    This emits returns a `requestId` you can use to track the swap.
    It also emits an event with the requestId for tracking offchain.
    `requestId`s are deterministic based on the swap parameters, so you can pass all the parameters to the `getSwapRequestId` function to figure it out if you lose it.

 4. **Implement `hasFinishedExecuting`**

+   Navigate to the comment labelled `2.`
    There are legs of the transaction happening on each chain, so you have different functions to call depending on whether you're checking on the source or destination chain.
    For this workshop, Base Sepolia going to be our source chain - it's the source of the original funds.
    Avalanche Fuji is the destination chain, and it's where the user funds will end up.